autism-101/hugo-website/content/english/autism-glossary.md

 </tr>
 <tr>
 <td>Apraxia</td>
-<td>A disorder of voluntary movement, consisting of partial or total incapacity to execute purposeful movements, without impairment of muscular power, sensibility and coordination.
+<td>Apraxia is having difficulty with voluntary movement, consisting of partial or total incapacity to execute purposeful movements, without impairment of muscular power, sensibility and coordination.
 The person has difficulty sequencing movements in the service of a goal.
 May be specific to speech.</td>
 </tr>
 <tr>
 <td>Alexithymia</td>